aadulan/Y3S2_revision/computer_security/notes.md

 <h6>Transmission Control Protocol (TCP)</h6>
 TCP session starts with connection between sender & receiver, parties can then communicate.
 Ensures reliable transmission by a sequence number that is initalised during the three-way handshake, Transmission features an incremented sequence number, each part is aware when packets arrive, out of order all or not at all, Incoporates a cumulative acknowledge schemem two TCP sessions , sender and receiver communicating via their established TCP connection. the sender sends the receiver a specified amount of data, the receiver will confirm that it has received the data by sending a response packet to the sender with the acknowledgment field set to the next sequence number it expects to receive.
 If any information has been lost, then the sender will retransmit it.
 Manages amount of data that can be sent by one party while avioding overwhleming, processing resources of other or bandwidth of network itself(*flow control*) use *sliding window protocol* -> receiver informs sender of size of receive window(number of bytes of data willing to accept befor sender must pause and wait for a response), sender keeps track of value of last thing.
 When sending , the sender checks the sequence number of packet and continues only if number is less than last acknowedlenge plus current size of recevive window.
 Otherwise it waits, stores the number shifting sliding window of sequence numbers.
 Sender sets a time so if no acknowledgment is received before the times expires, sender assumes data loss and retransmits
-Checksum field to ensure correctness. not intended to be cryptographically secure, detect inconsistencies in data due to network erros rather than tamoering.
+Checksum field to ensure correctness. not intended to be cryptographically secure, detect inconsistencies in data due to network erros rather than tampoering.

 <h6>Congenstion Control</h6>
 attempt to prevent overwhelming a network with traffic which could lead in poor transmission rates and dropped packets. congenstion control is not implemented into tcp packets but based on the info gathered by keeping track of acknowledgements for prev sent data and time required for certain operations.
 TCP adjusts data transmission rates using this information to prevent network congestion.